Skip to Content

 Both sexes have two to four, long, elegant white feathers on the head.
 The adult of this nocturnal heron is easily recognized by its solid black cap and pale underparts, and is commonly found roosting in trees in wooded swamps, next to rivers, and other wetlands.

-• The Black-Crowned Night-Heron feeds at night on everything from crabs to fish and even nestlings of other waterbird species.
+• The Black-Crowned Night-Heron feeds at night on everything from crabs and crustaceans to fish and even nestlings of other waterbird species.

 • Black-Crowned Night-Herons live on every continent except for Australia and Antarctica.